What is Meditation?

 Yogananda then popularized Kriya Yoga through his book, Autobiography of a Yogi, and through his public teaching in the West.
 Kriya has been taught in an unbroken link of spiritual succession to this day.

 All yoga techniques work with this energy, usually indirectly.
 Yoga postures, for example, can help open up the spinal channels, and balance the energy in the spine.
-Yoga breathing exercises like Kriya Yoga can help to awaken that energy.
+Yoga breathing exercises or pranayama, can help to awaken that energy.

-The Kriya technique is more direct.
-It helps the practitioner to control the life force by mentally drawing it up and down the spine, with awareness and will.
-According to Yogananda, one Kriya, which takes about 30 seconds, is equivalent to one year of natural spiritual growth.
+However, Kriya Yoga is more direct.
+It helps the practitioner to control the life force by mentally drawing that life force up and down the spine, with awareness and will.
+According to Yogananda, one Kriya, which takes about a half a minute, is equivalent to one year of natural spiritual growth.

 How Kriya Yoga Affects the Brain